By now, this being 2017 and the Internet existing and all, I think most people know that fortune cookies aren't the most authentic of Chinese customs.

 But what you probably don't know is that fortune cookies come from a small town outside of Kyoto, that they reveal the history of how Chinese food came to dominate the American palate (there are more Chinese restaurants in the US than there are McDonald's), and can paint a damning critique of the American psyche.

-Pretty impressive for a tasteless biscuit almost exclusively produced by a single company in Brooklyn, New York.
+Pretty impressive for a tasteless cookie almost exclusively produced by a single company in Brooklyn.

 Let me paint a picture for you.
 Fukakusa is the home of the Fushimi Inari Taisha shrine, one of the most prominent in Japan.
 Pilgrims come from all over the country to ring a pair of large bells while praying for health and good fortune.
 Around the shrine, a series of family bakeries sprang up, selling omikuji senbei ("fortune crackers") or tsujiura suzu ("bells with fortunes.")
 Their shape is supposed to evoke that of the temple bells and the fortunes acted as souvenirs for travellers.